ploomber/ploomber/doc/user-guide/spec-vs-python.rst

 Data projects span a wide range of applications, from small projects requiring a few scripts to large ones requiring greater flexibility.

-For small projects with just a dozen of tasks, the :ref:`Spec API <Spec entry point>` is recommended, however, if you're developing a more extensive pipeline, the  :ref:`Python API is a <Factory entry point>` better choice since you can write custom logic to assemble your pipeline.
+If you're getting started, the :ref:`Spec API <Spec entry point>` is recommended.
+The Spec API is flexible enough to handle many common use cases without requiring you to learn a Python API, you can get started quickly and get pretty far using some of the advanced feature, check out the full :doc:`documentation <../api/spec>` for details.

+However, the Spec API is static, meaning that your ``pipeline.yaml`` completely describes your pipeline's structure.
+Under some circumstances, you may want your pipeline to be more "dynamic."
+For example, you may use some input parameters and create a "pipeline factory," which is a function that takes those input parameters and creates a pipeline, allowing you to morph the specifics of your pipeline (number of tasks, dependencies among them, etc.) dynamically, you can only achieve so via the :ref:`Python API is a <Factory entry point>`.
+The downside is that it has a steeper learning curve.

 There is a third way of assembling a pipeline by pointing to a :ref:`directory <Directory entry point>` with scripts.
 This API allows you quickly test simple pipelines that may only have